 Note that an Alaska mechanics lien must be “verified by the oath of the claimant or another person having knowledge of the facts.”

 The information required to be included on an Alaska mechanics lien is clearly set forth by Alaska statute § 34-35-070, as follows:

-1. The real property subject to the lien, with a legal description sufficient for identification
+- Legal description of the real property subject to the lien, sufficient for identification

-5. A general description of the labor, materials, services, or equipment furnished for the construction, alteration, or repair, and the contract price of the labor, materials, services, or equipment;
+- General description of the labor, materials, services, or equipment furnished for the construction, alteration, or repair

-6. The amount due to the claimant for the labor, materials, services, or equipment; and
+- Amount due to the claimant for the labor, materials, services, or equipment

-7. The date the last labor, materials, services, or equipment were furnished.
+- Date the last labor, materials, services, or equipment were furnished